cmyoo/cosmos/paper/paper.md

 Primordial black holes (PBHs) are those generated in the early universe without experience of the form of a star.
 It has been pointed out that PBHs may be candidates for black holes and compact objects of various masses in the universe, or may be a major component of dark matter, and are attracting attention.
-In the standard formation process, PBHs are formed from super-horizon primordial fluctuation with a non-linearly large amplitude.
+In the standard formation process, PBHs are formed from super-horizon primordial fluctuation with a non-linearly large initial amplitude.
 In order to follow the whole non-linear gravitational dynamics, one has to rely on numerical relativity solving Einstein equations numerically.
 `COSMOS` [@Yoo:2013yea; @Okawa:2014nda] and `COSMOS-S` [@Yoo:2021fxs] provide simple tools for simulation of PBH formation.
-`COSMOS` and `COSMOS-S` are C++ packages for solving Einstein equations in 3+1 dimension and spherical symmetry, respectively.
+`COSMOS` and `COSMOS-S` are C++ packages for solving Einstein equations in 3+1 dimension and spherical symmetry (1+1 dimension), respectively.
-It is originally translated from SACRA code [@Yamamoto:2008js] into C++.
+It is originally translated from SACRA code [@Yamamoto:2008js] into C++ and developed specialized for PBH formation.
 <!-- The forces on stars, galaxies, and dark matter under external gravitational
 fields lead to the dynamical evolution of structures in the universe.
 The orbits of these bodies are therefore key to understanding the formation, history, and